 Anyone who declines to wear a Face Covering for these reasons should not be required to produce documentation or any other proof of a condition.

 Children under two (2) years of age should not wear a Face Covering.

-2.5.
+2.4.
 Face Coverings and Exercise.

-People must wear Face Coverings while exercising if they are either:
+People must wear Face Coverings while exercising if they are indoors and not within their own home.